quinnmil/scout-test-apps/rq/README.md

 You should see startup logging from both RQ and Scout.

-Start another terminal, activate the virtual environment, and open IPython:
+**Fourth,** start another terminal, activate the virtual environment, and open
+IPython:

 ```
 $ source venv/bin/activate
 $ ipython
 ```

-Then add import and enqueue tasks as you wish to test:
+Here you can import and enqueue tasks as you wish to test:

 ```
 In [1]: import app